naskritus/FirstRepo/README.md

 # FirstRepo
-Tis is our first repo
+Tis is our first repo: Github Actions & Jest Implementation